particledatagroup/api/docs/source/overview.md

 an application, where the Python API is not suitable (e.g. because their software is written in a different programming language such as C++), and who have the necessary technical expertise to correctly query the data.

-All three of these options use digital object identifiers termed [PDG Identifiers](pdgidentifiers) in order to reference specific items of PDG data.
+Internally, these tools use digital object identifiers termed [PDG Identifiers](pdgidentifiers) in order to reference specific items of PDG data.
+In most cases, the user does not need to know specific PDG Identifiers and can instead either navigate to the quantity of interest in pdgLive or start with customary references such as Monte Carlo particle numbers or ASCII particle names to look up and navigate to the quantities of interest.

-The following chapters provide details on PDG Identifiers and on how to use the different options for programmatic access to PDG data.
+The following chapters provide details on PDG Identifiers and on how to use the different tools for programmatic access to PDG data.

 The PDG API is still under development and is currently only available as a beta release.